du1ab/du1ab/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst or Purple Team Engineer.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst or Red Team.
 I currently work as a store support technician for a Fortune 100 Company Barnes & Noble.
+I enjoy methodical investigation and looking for ways to break into systems, which is why between blue and red, i believe red teaming would be a much better fit for myself.
+I will added some projects here that supplement my knowledge about ethical hacking.

 ## Skills